Here Are the Best Car Insurance Companies of 2023

 When your car sustains damage, some insurance companies will choose the auto repair shop that will fix your car.
 This is usually due to an agreement between the repair shop and the insurance company, where the shop cuts the insurance company a deal for sending customers their way.

-Usually this works out fine, but if you have a preferred mechanic you might not appreciate being told where to get your car fixed.
-Or, if you have a high deductible, you might want to get a second opinion on price before committing to a repair order.
+Usually, this works fine, but if you have a preferred mechanic, you might not appreciate being told where to get your car fixed.
+Or, if you have a high deductible, you might want to get a second opinion on the price before committing to a repair order.

 What Are the Costs?

 With any insurance plan, the most notable costs are the monthly premiums.
-But your deductible could cause you some serious financial issues in case of an accident.
+But your deductible could cause serious financial issues in case of an accident.

 What Additional Coverage Is Offered?

 Liability insurance typically only covers damage to other people or property when you’re at fault.
-Under liability insurance, repairing your own car could be on you.
-For that reason, you might consider additional coverage to help cover you in a variety of different scenarios.
+Under liability insurance, paying to repair your own car could be on you.
+For that reason, you might consider additional coverage to help cover you in various scenarios.